phetsims/phet-info/checklists/code_review_checklist.md

 ## **Accessibility**

 This section may be omitted if the sim has not been instrumented with accessibility features.
-Accessibility includes various features, important aspects are organized below.
+Accessibility includes various features, not all are always include.
+Ignore sections that do not apply.

 ### General
 - [ ] Are accessibility features integrated well into the code.
 They should be added in a maintainable way, even if that requires upfront refactoring.